ThomasBaldi/STUDY-EP-stock-sales/README.md

 ## Endpoints and system usage:

-You can either follow the Postaman documentation here (https://documenter.getpostman.com/view/25181873/2s93mBwyw9) or the instructions and details I am adding to this section of the readme.
+You can either follow the Postaman documentation here which has all result examples for each endpoint (https://documenter.getpostman.com/view/25181873/2s93mBwyw9) or the instructions and details I am adding to this section of the readme.

 ### Setup:

-First of all, let's populate the database with the "POST/setup" endpoint.
+First of all, let's populate the database with the `POST/setup` endpoint.

 - The request doesn't need a body
 - It will create 2 roles, 1 = Admin and 2 = User,